Aug'24·Andrés Auchterlonie·3 MIN

 Attention measurement moves beyond superficial metrics, employing advanced technologies like eye-tracking and predictive modeling.
 This method relies on machines, eyes, and faces to provide legitimate signals.
 The predictive model is built on key metrics that include ad format, screen real estate, duration in view, scroll speed, page geometry, and domain.

-Attention metrics enable advertisers to go beyond the basics and truly understand the efficacy of ad campaigns.
-These metrics measure how engaged or focused a user is on an ad, and their ability to absorb the ad’s message, which is more effective in measuring the impact of an ad when compared to views or clicks.
+Attention metrics enable advertisers to go beyond the basics and truly understand higher psychological processes involved in engagement.
+These metrics measure how engaged or focused a user is on an ad and their ability to absorb the ad’s message, which is more effective in measuring the impact of an ad when compared to views or clicks.

 Advertisers are moving away from one single approach and are looking at leveraging a combination of approaches to win audience attention and improve ROI on advertising spends.
-One such strategy is contextual advertising - A privacy-preserving alternative to traditional ad targeting practices, enabling advertisers to garner attention by producing ads that resonate, placing them in the most ideal locations, and displaying them to the desired audience.
+One such strategy is contextual advertising—a data privacy-first alternative to traditional ad targeting practices, enabling advertisers to garner attention by producing ads that resonate, placing them in the most ideal locations, and displaying them to the desired audience.

 • With various restrictions, ad and cookie blockers, compliances, and the broader shift towards privacy, advertisers have realized the need to shift toward a more inclusive, privacy-first approach.